Royce Lewis Preview, Player Props: Twins vs. Mets

 Royce Lewis At The Plate

-- Lewis has had at least one RBI in 41.3% of his games this year (19 of 46), with more than one RBI eight times (17.4%).
-He has also been responsible for three or more of his team's runs in five contests.
+- Lewis has had at least one RBI in 42.6% of his games this season (20 of 47), with two or more RBI nine times (19.1%).
+He has also accounted for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.